 Introduction

 Climate change is a real and significant threat to humankind (IPCC 2007).
-Our response to this threat presents opportunities to create a more livable, equitable and economically vibrant University community.
+Our response to this threat presents opportunities to create a more livable and economically vibrant University community.
 By using energy more efficiently, harnessing cleaner and renewable energy to power our buildings, enhancing access to sustainable transportation modes, conserving our resources, recycling and composting our waste, and developing vibrant local food systems, we can keep dollars in our local economy, create jobs, improve our quality of life, and lead our state in its resolution of this important issue.

-This Illinois Climate Action Plan (iCAP) represents a roadmap to a new, prosperous, and sustainable future for the University of Illinois at Urbana-Champaign (Illinois).
+This Illinois Climate Action Plan (iCAP) represents a roadmap to a new sustainable future for the University of Illinois at Urbana-Champaign (Illinois).
 It outlines strategies, initiatives and targets towards meeting our obligations to the American College & University Presidents’ Climate Commitment (ACUPCC) stated goal of carbon neutrality by 2050.

 To accomplish this, we will build upon our already rich history of environmental research, education and service by developing innovative approaches to understanding, resolving and engaging our communities in the important issue of climate change.
 We will build upon our reputation for providing high quality talent and knowledge to the state of Illinois by preparing the next generations of Illinois graduates to confront future climate issues with confidence.
 The strategies for how we propose to achieve this are described below.